MuraraAllan/Javascript-Backend-Demo/README.md

 # Authentication Project
 This is an authentication endpoint over NodeJS using packages body-parser, mongoose, bcrypt, express.
 Its routes are tested and contains a basic CRUD model that respects the auth Middleware.
-Ready to be hosted as a container over docker, CI over Jenkins running the lint and after running Unit tests.
-As it is just an Authentication Module, has a simple Top-Down in the Unit tests that check if the middleware still working for endpoints that require auth.
+Ready to be hosted as a container over docker with linter.

+Implemented using Top-Down unit tests.
 Developed following TDD.

 ##

 # Endpoints